x94fujo6rpg/AzurLaneFleet/README.md

 **2021-12-20**
 - now you can sort equips by `reload speed` (max enhanced stats)
   ![](https://i.imgur.com/cMglcpL.jpg)
-  - recommend to use the `set owned equip`>`only show owned` first to filter out unwanted equips. otherwise it will be quite messy.
+  - recommend to use the `set owned equip`>`only show owned` first to filter out unwanted equips.
+    otherwise it will be quite messy.

 **2021-12-18**
 - calculate and display weapon/airstrike CD
   - known issue:
     - if there is empty slot that can equip airplane, it will cause the CD to be calculated incorrectly
-      (since no one knows how to calculate it, it will not be fixed)
+      ~~(since no one knows how to calculate it, it will not be fixed)~~
+    - ↑ need additional data that won't be needed 99% of the time.
+      and no one is using empty slots to adjust the CD.
+      this is still not going to be implemented.
   - affected by `Fleet Technology` reload bonus (default: 0)
     - edit it in `Settings` > `Fleet Tech (Reload)`
     - and then `Save` it